thiago-freitas-tavares/django-crm/README.md

 ## Database Model

 95. website/models.py: create a class `Record` inheriting `models.Model` to create a table, defining its fields.
-96. website/models.py: create a function `__str__`, which tells Django what to print when it needs to print out an instance of the model.
+96. website/models.py: create a function `__str__`, which tells Django what to show when it needs to print out an instance of the model.
 97. (venv) cmd terminal: python manage.py makemigrations (this command creates a `0001_initial.py` document inside `website/migrations` folder).
 98. (venv) cmd terminal: python manage.py migrate (push the `website_record` table to the dcrm_db DB).
 99. website/admin.py: import `Record` class from `models.py` and `register` it to the admin site, so we can access the table from there.